Union Pacific Challenger

-A total of 105 Challengers were built in five classes.
+In total, 105 Challengers were built in five classes.
 They were nearly 122 ft long and weighed 537 short tons (487 tonnes).
 They operated over most of the Union Pacific system, primarily in freight service, but a few were assigned to the Portland Rose and other passenger trains.
-Their design and operating experience shaped the design of the Big Boy locomotive type, which in turn shaped the design of the last three orders of Challengers.
+Their design and operating experience shaped the design of the Big Boy locomotive type, which in turn, shaped the design of the last three orders of Challengers.

 Two Union Pacific Challengers survive.
 The most notable is Union Pacific No. 3985, which was restored by the Union Pacific in 1981, then operated in excursion service as part of its heritage fleet program.
 Mechanical problems forced it out of service in October 2010; it was retired in January 2020 after the restoration of the 4-8-8-4 Big Boy 4014 and eventually donated to the Railroading Heritage of Midwest America in 2022, where the locomotive is undergoing a second restoration.
 The only other surviving Challenger is UP No. 3977, which is on display in North Platte, Nebraska.